leluc212/Workshop_AWS_Offical/content/5-Workshop/_index.md

 **Progress Tracking:** Users can track their progress and completion of vocabulary lessons, with detailed reports generated through AWS Lambda and DynamoDB.

-**Notifications:** Real-time notifications via SNS will inform users about new lessons, progress milestones, account updates, or other updates.
+**Notifications:** Email notifications via Amazon SES will inform users about new lessons, progress milestones, account updates, and other important changes.

-**Media Conversion:** If the platform includes video or audio content, AWS MediaConvert will handle media processing to ensure compatibility and smooth playback.

 **Content Storage:** All learning materials are securely stored in Amazon S3 with proper access control.